• Skip to primary navigation

 How to make gingerbread madeleines

-Step 2.
-In the second bowl, sift all-purpose flour with baking powder, ground ginger, cinnamon, nutmeg, and cloves with a flour sifter.
-Add dry ingredients to the main mixture and combine with a whisk.
+Step 2: In the second bowl, sift all-purpose flour with baking powder, ground ginger, cinnamon, nutmeg, and cloves with a flour sifter.
+Add the dry ingredients to the main mixture and whisk to combine.

-Step 4.
-Cover the batter with plastic wrap in contact and refrigerate overnight.
+Step 4: Cover the batter with plastic wrap, keeping it in contact, and refrigerate overnight.

-Step 5.
-Preheat the oven to 425°F (220°C).
+Step 5: Preheat the oven to 425°F (220°C).
 Butter the cavities of a madeleine mold with softened butter.
-Dust the mold with flour and tap off the excess flour.
+Dust the mold with flour, then tap off the excess.
 If using a silicone mold, there is no need to grease it.
 Read more about how to bake with silicone molds.

-Step 6.
-Fill the cavities up to two-thirds of the way using a pastry bag or a spoon.
+Step 6: Fill the cavities to three-fourths full using a pastry bag or a spoon.

-Step 8.
-Remove the madeleines from the oven and cool them in the mold for 5 minutes.
+Step 8: Remove the madeleines from the oven and cool them in the mold for 5 minutes.
 Turn the mold over and hit it hard: the madeleines will come by themselves.
-If using a silicone mold, take them out one by one, pushing each silicone mold cavity from the bottom.
+If using a silicone mold, remove them one by one, pushing each cavity from the bottom.

-Step 9.
-Place madeleines on the side, still in the mold (not on a cooling rack), so they cool down.
+Step 9: Place the madeleines on the side, still in the mold (not on a cooling rack), so they cool.
 Repeat the same procedure to bake the second batch of madeleines.

 Gingerbread madeleines on a stone board.